Mastering Data Maintenance in 2024

 Organizations will typically have to delete data entirely once the retention period is over.
 This could involve data destruction, disk wiping, or physical device destruction.
 Employees should be trained on record retention policies to ensure proper deletion.
 Otherwise, improper disposal of data could lead to compliance issues.

-For example, a Massachusetts Health Center’s data storage vendor had failed to properly dispose of data in hard drives, directly violating HIPAA guidelines, and consequently resulting in almost 117,000 patients having their protected health information (PHI) exposed.
+Or consider the story of a Massachusetts Health Center’s data storage vendor, which failed to properly dispose of data in hard drives, directly violating HIPAA guidelines, and consequently resulting in almost 117,000 patients having their protected health information (PHI) exposed.

 An efficient data disposition strategy could have helped communicate the necessary procedures for employees and third-party vendors to follow, essentially preventing a breach of that scale.